v-Muddu/OnlineTestTakingApplication/README.md

 • Additionally, you can choose to view bar and pie chart for visualizing the data and comprehending the class performance.

 Step 3
-_• As Student, you will be able to take test, view score and feedback._
+_• As Student, you will be able to take test, view scores and feedback._

 • When you login to the student home page, you will see a list of available assessments, and appropriate actions implying the test.